oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 This example domain YAML specifies that pods for WebLogic Server instances in the "cluster-1" cluster will have a per-managed server volume and volume mount (similar to a Kubernetes StatefulSet), an init container to initialize some files in that volume, and anti-affinity scheduling so that the server instances are scheduled as much as possible on different nodes:

 ```
-# Copyright 2017, 2019, Oracle Corporation and/or its affiliates.
+# Copyright (c) 2017, 2019, Oracle Corporation and/or its affiliates.
 All rights reserved.
-# Licensed under the Universal Permissive License v 1.0 as shown at http://oss.oracle.com/licenses/upl.
+# Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl.
 #
 apiVersion: "weblogic.oracle/v5"
 kind: Domain